How to create a Zendesk workflow to prioritize tickets from important customers (2026)

 Once that's done, you can map this group directly to your "VIP Customers" organization.
 According to Zendesk's own guides, this will automatically assign any new ticket from a VIP to this group.

-Alright, now for the fun part: making Zendesk do the work for you.
-A trigger is basically a rule that fires the moment a ticket is created or updated.
-We're going to set one up to check if a new ticket comes from someone in our "VIP Customers" organization and, if it does, immediately bump up its priority.
+Now for the part where Zendesk automates the work for you.
+A trigger is a powerful rule that fires the moment a ticket is created or updated.
+We're going to set one up to check if a new ticket comes from someone in our "VIP Customers" organization and, if it does, immediately assign it the correct priority.

 How to create a priority-setting trigger: